 Another related assumption that was made for both species has to do with the DO concentrations to which they are exposed and where those concentrations occur.
 The indicated DO concentration at the spring outlets was applied to the entire existing populations for both species.
-The District believes that an unknown but likely substantial fraction of the Barton Springs salamander population will move away from the surface outlet to water that has higher DO concentrations, although how much higher is also unknown.
+While other ecological factors, such as prey-predator relationships, substrate characteristics, and water velocities come into play, the The District believes that, other factors equal or not compelling, an unknown but likely substantial fraction of the Barton Springs salamander population will tend to move away from the surface outlet to water that has higher DO concentrations, although how much higher is also unknown.
 The re-establishment of accessible spring runs ("daylighting") at the outlets of Eliza Spring and Old Mill Spring will, among other things, re-aerate the water and provide a driving force for such migration.
 Similarly, an unknown but likely substantial fraction of the Austin blind salamander population will either exist normally or move into the subsurface away from the outlet once DO concentrations decrease to stressful levels, seeking subterranean areas with a greater proportion of unconfined water that has higher DO concentrations.
 It is not reasonable to assert that the entire population of either of these mobile species will continue to be exposed to the same DO concentrations at the outlet when DO stress is high and less stressful environments with higher DO concentrations are readily accessible to at least a portion of those populations.
 A rather conservatively small amount of such DO relief is included in the analyses used in this HCP.
 The District considers it likely that salamander migration to areas of higher DO concentration when under stress from low DO concentration may well be a primary mechanism that has allowed these endemic species to have persisted through many and more-severe droughts during their natural history.
 However, this tendency to migrate, its areal extent, the proportion of the populations involved, and the degree of stress relief provided are all unknown and presently indeterminate.
 These unknowns are likely the focus of future research.